chef/automate/components/docs-chef-io/content/automate/ha_platform_support.md

 | Opensearch DB     | 3     | 2    | 8   | 58.9 GB      | m5.large         |
 | Bastion Machine   | 1     | 2    | 8   | 150 GB       | m5.large         |

-The above hardware configuration is based on above assumption.
-Customer should calculate based on there actual estimate using the sample calculation provided: [Excel Calculator sheet](/calculator/automate_ha_hardware_calculator.xlsx).
+The configuration is based on the assumptions listed above.
+Using the sample calculation given [here](/calculator/automate_ha_hardware_calculator.xlsx), you can calculate it based on the actual estimate.

 {{< note >}}

 - For **OpenSearch** and **PostgresSQL**, a minimum of three node clusters is required.
-- For production OpenSearch volume size also depends on the number of nodes and frequency of Chef Infra Client runs and compliance scans.
+- For production, OpenSearch volume size also depends on the number of nodes and frequency of Chef Infra Client runs and compliance scans.

 {{< /note >}}